Nautilus Quarterly

-Nautilus Quarterly is a New York-based online and print science magazine.
-It publishes one issue on a selected topic each month on its website, releasing one chapter each Thursday.
-Issue topics have included human uniqueness, time, uncertainty, genius, mergers & acquisitions, and feedback.
-Nautilus also publishes a print edition six times a year, and a daily blog called Facts So Romantic.
+Nautilus is an American popular science magazine featuring journalism, essays, graphic narratives, fiction, and criticism.
+It covers most areas of science, and related topics in philosophy, technology, and history.
+Nautilus is published six times annually, with some of the print issues focusing on a selected theme, which also appear on its website.
+Issue themes have included human uniqueness, time, uncertainty, genius, mergers & acquisitions, creativity, consciousness, and reality, among many others.

 Reception

 In Nautilus' launch year (2013), it was cited as one of Library Journal's Ten Best New Magazines Launched; was named one of the World's Best-Designed news sites by the Society for News Design; received an honorary mention as one of RealClearScience's top science news sites; and received three awards from FOLIO: magazine, including Best Consumer Website and Best Full Issue.

 In 2014, the magazine won a Webby Award for best science website and was nominated for two others; had two stories selected to be included in 2014 edition of The Best American Science and Nature Writing; won a FOLIO award for Best Standalone Digital Consumer Magazine; and was nominated for two Webby Awards.

 In 2015, Nautilus won two National Magazine Awards (aka "Ellies"), for General Excellence (Literature, Science and Politics Magazines) and Best Website.
 It is the only magazine in the history of the award to have won multiple Ellies in its first year of eligibility.
-It also had one story included in the 2015 edition of The Best American Science and Nature Writing, and another story win a AAAS Kavli Science Journalism Award.
+It also had one story included in the 2015 edition of The Best American Science and Nature Writing, and another story won a AAAS Kavli Science Journalism Award.
 RealClearScience again named it a top-10 science website.

 In 2016, Nautilus had one story included in the 2016 edition of The Best American Science and Nature Writing; won an American Society of Magazine Editor's Award for Best Style and Design of a cover; and was nominated for a Webby Award.

-In 2017, Nautilus had three stories selected for inclusion in the 2017 edition of The Best American Science and Nature Writing; had one piece win a AAAS Kavli Science Journalism Award; and was a Webby Award Nominee for Best Editorial Writing.
+In 2017, Nautilus had three stories selected for inclusion in the 2017 edition of The Best American Science and Nature Writing; one piece won a AAAS Kavli Science Journalism Award; another piece won a Solar Physics Division Popular Media Award from the American Astronomical Society; and was a Webby Award Nominee for Best Editorial Writing.

-Over a dozen Nautilus illustrations have been recognized by American Illustration, Spectrum, and the Society of Illustrators.
+More than a dozen Nautilus illustrations have been recognized by American Illustration, Spectrum, and the Society of Illustrators.

 Contributors

-Since the magazine's launch in April 2013, contributors have included scientists Peter Douglas Ward, Caleb Scharf, Gary Marcus, Robert Sapolsky, David Deutsch, Lisa Kaltenegger, Jim Davies, Laura Mersini-Houghton, Ian Tattersall, Max Tegmark, Julian Barbour, Scott Aaronson, Stephen Hsu, Martin Rees, Helen Fisher and Leonard Mlodinow; and writer/journalists Christian H. Cooper, Ayaan Hirsi Ali, Amir Aczel, Nicholas Carr, Carl Zimmer, B. J. Novak, Philip Ball, Kitty Ferguson, Jill Neimark, Alan Lightman, Tom Vanderbilt, and George Musser.
+Since the magazine's launch in April 2013, contributors have included scientists Peter Douglas Ward, Caleb Scharf, Gary Marcus, Robert Sapolsky, David Deutsch, Lisa Kaltenegger, Sabine Hossenfelder, Steven Pinker, Jim Davies, Laura Mersini-Houghton, Ian Tattersall, Max Tegmark, Julian Barbour, Stephen Hsu, Martin Rees, Helen Fisher, and Leonard Mlodinow; and writer/journalists Christian H. Cooper, Ayaan Hirsi Ali, Amir Aczel, Nicholas Carr, Carl Zimmer, B. J. Novak, Philip Ball, Kitty Ferguson, Jill Neimark, Robert Zubrin, Alan Lightman, Tom Vanderbilt, and George Musser.

-Cormac McCarthy made his non-fiction writing debut in Nautilus on 20 April 2017 with an article entitled The Kekulé Problem.
+Cormac McCarthy made his non-fiction writing debut in Nautilus on 20 April 2017 with an article entitled, "The Kekulé Problem."